toranb/ember-code-camp-embedded/README.md

 ## Motivation
-- I wanted to learn ember.js and ember-data ... but wanted to see more than console.log('hello world')
+- I wanted to write a simple django app using the django-rest-framework that had an embedded object graph

 ## To run this django application